There seems to be so much controversy about crate training. Some people think it’s cruel, and others think it’s the only way to keep a dog.

 There is no need to fret!
 There is a very simple solution to your crate training problems!
 You won’t have to listen to that frustrating whining keeping you up all hours of the night.
 Now you can go to work with the comfort of knowing your pet is safe and content, no longer living in anxious fear that their owner left them, never to return.

-Now I do have to mention, that not all dogs will take to crate training.
-In those cases, a playpen or a closed off room might be a better choice.
+Now I do have to mention that not all dogs will take to crate training.
+In those cases, a playpen or a closed-off room (kitchens and bathrooms are often good choices) might be a better choice.
 I have a dog who totally freaks out if she even sees a crate.
 I won’t even try it with her because I know she is just too afraid of them for some reason.

 Crate Training a Dog the Proper Way

-The original purpose, and what is still considered primary reason to crate train a dog is for housebreaking; dogs prefer not to soil their bedding if they can help it.
+The original purpose, and what is still considered a primary reason for dog crating is for housebreaking; dogs prefer not to soil their bedding if they can help it.

 Introduce your dog to their new crate.
 Let them walk around it, explore it, smell it.
 Talk with them in a happy, cheerful tone; praise them for entering and moving around their crate.